Live at Royal Albert Hall (Eels album)

-Eels: Royal Albert Hall is a live album by Eels, released as a 2-Disc CD, 3-Disc clear purple vinyl and a DVD on April 14, 2015.
+Eels: Royal Albert Hall is a live album by Eels, released as 2-Disc CD and 3-Disc clear purple vinyl packages, both with a DVD, on April 14, 2015.
 The recording is from London's Royal Albert Hall, June 30, 2014.
 It is the third Eels live DVD.

 Reception

 Editors at AllMusic rated this album 4 out of 5 stars, with critic Thom Jurek writing this recording is "a musical tour through the band's catalog" and a "guided tour through the dark, often heartbreakingly honest complexities of [band leader Mark Oliver Everett] played with mostly sparse elegance by the Eels", wrapping that "most of these interpretations are essential".
 At Drowned in Sound, Joe Goggins scored this release an 8 out of 10 and stated that this recording "is bursting at the seams with superb reinterpretations of some real classics".
 A brief review in Mojo by John Bungey called Live at Royal Albert Hall "two CDs plus a DVD of Mark Everett’s quietly thrilling pop noir" and recommended the DVD release, rating it 3 out of 5 stars.
 Writing at PopMatters, Matt James rated this album an 8 out of 10, calling it a "soul-stirring" work and praises Everett's ability to mix sadness and joy, summing up that "many will find it a richly rewarding, comforting, and quietly triumphant celebration from one of America’s finest underdog songwriters".
 Jake Kennedy of Record Collector stated that the "consummate musicians" manage to "avoiding potential cliché throughout".